awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func listProxySessions(input: ListProxySessionsInput, completion: @escaping (ClientRuntime.SdkResult<ListProxySessionsOutputResponse, ListProxySessionsOutputError>) -> Void)
 ```

-### listRoomMemberships(input:​completion:​)
+### listRoomMemberships(input:completion:)

-Lists the membership details for the specified room in an Amazon Chime Enterprise account,
-such as the members' IDs, email addresses, and names.
+Lists the membership details for the specified room in an Amazon Chime Enterprise account, such as the members' IDs, email addresses, and names.

 ``` swift
 func listRoomMemberships(input: ListRoomMembershipsInput, completion: @escaping (ClientRuntime.SdkResult<ListRoomMembershipsOutputResponse, ListRoomMembershipsOutputError>) -> Void)
 ```

-### listRooms(input:​completion:​)
+### listRooms(input:completion:)

 Lists the room details for the specified Amazon Chime Enterprise account.
 Optionally, filter the results by a member ID (user ID or bot ID) to see a list of rooms that the member belongs to.